Misconceptions About Wicca and Paganism

 What Wicca / Paganism Isn’t.

 Wicca is NOT worship of the Devil.
 Paganism is an umbrella term that covers a number of different polytheistic religions.
-In truth, neither Wiccans nor pagans recognize the Devil in their religion at all.
-Neither do they recognize Hell or Evil.
+Most Wiccans and pagans don’t really recognize the Devil in their religion at all.
+Neither do they recognize Hell.
 Nothing is considered evil; it’s all just a part of the natural life cycle of death and rebirth.
+Like the weather or taxes.
 It’s all a balance of light and dark.
+That said, some do and incorporate aspects of Satanism and Devil worship into their practice.
+It really depends.
+Every time someone says something doesn’t exist within paganism or isn’t a part of it, someone comes out and says that it is so keep that in mind.
+There are all different kinds of pagans and Wiccans just like there are all different sects under any religious umbrella.

 Wiccans do NOT believe they can fly.
 Or, at least, most of us sane practitioners don’t.
 We are simply seeking to live our lives in line and in honor of nature, family, and in balance (and the Gods/Goddesses whom we select to honor and be empowered by).